RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 Now we'll take a closer look at all the cool set-dressing available in the Map Editor:  the types of objects you can place on your terrain to make a believable world.

-There are three main object types you'll be using to decorate your map:  Prefabs, Models, and Buildings.
+There are three main object types you'll be using to decorate your map:  *Prefabs*, *Models*, and *Buildings*.

 You've already worked with *Prefabs*, in the form of road intersections.
 Some bridges are prefabs.
 There are quite a few more sophisticated types of prefab.
 In general, any "active" area of the map (a place where you interact with the scenery in some way) is a prefab.
 These include gas stations, freight terminals, ferry terminals, sleeping areas, etc.  Prefabs cannot be scaled.
 (Prefabs also cannot be edited in Blender or 3DSmax:  you will need a special 3D editor such as Zmodeler3 to preserve all their functions.)

 *Models* are by far the most common object type you'll use when dressing up your bare map.
 Models include just about everything:  buildings, trees, parked vehicles, people, bridges, statues, cows, chickens, all kinds of stuff.
 Some models are animated;  others are static.
 Models can be scaled.

-*Buildings* are a curious class which does not, for some reason, only include buildings.
-"Buildings" includes items that can be generated along a path, such as extensible fencing and railings, lines of trees for boulevards and wind breaks, etc.
+*Buildings* are a curious class which does not, for whatever reason, consist of buildings (as in architectural structures).
+"Buildings" includes items that can be generated along a path, such as extensible fencing and railings, lines of trees for boulevards and wind breaks, etc.  I would have called them Series or Chain objects, but the editor calls them Buildings.
+You'll get used to it.

 There are also other objects such as *Signs*, but we'll talk about them later because they can get complicated.